jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 pattern of the Action vector quantities.
 The inner cover highlights and labels the quantities in a less abstract way.
-Hope you enjoy our art house phase.Table of contents
+Hope you enjoy our art house phase.
-11IntroductionHelpful guidanceSummary of findings2Results and analysisResults and analysis: IntroductionVERIS ActorsVERIS ActionsVERIS AssetsVERIS Attributes356711151823254IndustriesIndustries: IntroductionAccommodation and Food ServicesEducational ServicesFinancial and InsuranceHealthcareInformationManufacturingProfessional, Scientific and
+4
+2024 DBIR Table of contents
+Table of
+contents
+1
+Introduction
+5
+Helpful guidance
+6
+Summary of findings
+7
+2
+Results and analysis
+Results and analysis: Introduction
+11
+VERIS Actors
+15
+VERIS Actions
+18
+VERIS Assets
+23
+VERIS Attributes
+25
+3
+Incident Classification Patterns
-Technical ServicesPublic AdministrationRetail5Incident Classification PatternsRegionsIncident Classification Patterns:
+Incident Classification Patterns:
-IntroductionSystem IntrusionSocial EngineeringBasic Web Application AttacksMiscellaneous ErrorsDenial of ServiceLost and Stolen AssetsPrivilege Misuse2830364247495153Regional analysis6Wrap\-upYear in review5660616264666769707275817AppendicesAppendix A: How to read this reportAppendix B: MethodologyAppendix C: U.S. Secret ServiceAppendix D: Using the VERIS
+Introduction
+28
+System Intrusion
+30
+Social Engineering
+36
+Basic Web Application Attacks
+42
+Miscellaneous Errors
+47
+Denial of Service
+49
+Lost and Stolen Assets
+51
+Privilege Misuse
+53
+4
+Industries
+Industries: Introduction
+56
+Accommodation and Food Services
+60
+Educational Services
+61
+Financial and Insurance
+62
+Healthcare 
+64
+Information
+66
+Manufacturing
+67
+Professional, Scientific and
+Technical Services
+69
+Public Administration
+70
+Retail
+72
+5
+Regions
+Regional analysis
+75
+6
+Wrap\-up
+Year in review
+81
+7
+Appendices
+Appendix A: How to read this report
+86
+Appendix B: Methodology
+88
+Appendix C: U.S. Secret Service
+92
+Appendix D: Using the VERIS
 Community Database (VCDB)
-to Estimate Risk86889294Appendix E: Contributing organizations962024 DBIR Table of contents4IntroductionGreetings!
+to Estimate Risk
+94
+Appendix E: Contributing organizations
+96
+1
+5
+2024 DBIR Introduction
+Introduction
+Greetings!
 Welcome to Verizons 2024 Data Breach Investigations Report (DBIR).
 This year marks the 17th edition of this publication, and we are thrilled to welcome back our old friends and say hello to new readers.
 As always, the aim of the DBIR is to shine a light on the various Actor types, the tactics they utilize and the targets they